 Making friends in Finland is a lot like dating.
 When it comes to dating a Finnish person you have to ease them into the relationship.

-For example, when Tuomas and I were in the same online club for a year, a year later became friends in that club, THEN started dating a year after that.
+For example, when Tuomas and I were in the same online club for a year, became friends in that club, THEN started dating over a year after being friends.

 I started becoming friends with him because I took interest in Finland, from that we found out we followed some of the same YouTubers.

-Our friendship really formed around my curiosity for Finland travel.
+Our friendship really formed around my curiosity for Finland.